DiegoBriaares/Metra/README.md

 # Metra
-A versatile tiME TRAcking and management application.
+A versatile time tracking and management application.

 It allows users to start, pause, and reset a main timer, displaying the elapsed time in hours, minutes, and seconds.